snotskie/ttrpg/md/endeavored.md

 **Changing Tracks:** As an action, you may change tracks.
 Doing so resets your position to 0.

-**All Tracks Connected:** Regardless of narrative distance, for simplicity all tracks are equally "connected."
+**All Tracks are Connected:** Regardless of narrative distance, for simplicity all tracks are equally "connected."
 You may change from any track to any other track with a single action.

 ### ⏩ Rush Endeavors
 <!-- _class: rules -->